rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The purpose of the implementation in the super app was to demonstrate the features of the EuroToken system.
-In order to test the implementation and the viability of the protocol in the real world, a field trail was conducted.
+In order to test the implementation and the viability of the protocol in the real world, a field trial was conducted.
 We tested the EuroToken system at café Doerak in Delft [@DoerakTrial].
 As showcased in figure \ref{field_trial}, the owner of the café generated a payment request for the amount of a single coffee and displayed it in the restaurant.
 Customers